How can Blockchain revolutionize the Finance Sector?

 Therefore, blockchain in financial services helps companies to bring transparency to the financial systems.

 9. Stock Exchange

 The current stock market involves entities like regulators, brokers, and the stock exchange that add more cost to the system.
 A decentralized approach to manage the stock exchange can make the system highly efficient.

 Blockchain can eliminate the need for third-party regulators as regulations can be built on smart contracts.

-High fees for the bureaucracy of venture capitalists, private investment firms, and banks make the entire IPO processes expensive.
+High fees for the bureaucracy of venture capitalists, private investment firms, and banks make the entire IPO process expensive.

 Therefore, equity markets are planning to move towards decentralization.
-Blockchain allows the complete range of investor-company interaction to be carried out securely with no middlemen to cut down the cost.
+Blockchain allows the complete range of investor-company interaction to be carried out securely without middlemen to cut down the cost.

 Blockchain in financial services can offer multiple benefits, which can help transform the finance industry.
 According to KPMG, blockchain can reduce errors by up to 95%, increase efficiency by 40% and reduce capital consumption by up to 75%.
 Blockchain in finance is an exciting concept with the potential to transform the finance industry.

 Healthcare supply chain management regulates the flow of medical supplies from manufacturer to patient.read more

 Incorporate Stellar Core Node and Horizon into your private infrastructure using the simplest way presented in this article.read more